-- Begin evacuation immediately when the official warning is issued.
-Your life might be in danger, do not waste time in leaving your home. - Have a place to go-home of a family member or friend, or a shelter.
-Plan your route before the disaster. - · Listen to the AM radio for updates of the situation. - Notify family or friends of your plans if possible.
-Tell them when you are leaving and where you are going. - Use travel routes specified by local officials (see attached map for routes).
-Know where you are going before you leave. - Bring extra cash.
-Banks may be closed, ATMs may not work. - Take your disaster supplies kit. - Secure and lock your home before you leave. - · Bring toys, books and games for entertainment. - If driving in smoke, turn on headlights, move as far to the right as possible and drive slowly. - When you arrive at a shelter make sure you register with official personnel. - Don't panic, drive slowly and arrive safely at your destination.
+- Keep a full tank of gas in your car in case you need to evacuate. - Listen to AM radio for updates & direction.
+Monitor cell phone alerts. - Notify family or friends of your plans if possible.
+Tell them when you are leaving, where you are going and when you arrive. - Use travel routes specified by local officials.
+Know where you are going before you leave.
+Familiarize yourself with alternate routes in your area. - Bring extra cash.
+Banks may be closed, ATMs may not work. - Take your families emergency disaster supplies kit with you. - · Secure and lock all windows and doors before you leave. - Bring toys, books and games for entertainment. - If driving in smoke, turn on headlights, move as far to the right as possible and drive slowly. - When you arrive at a shelter make sure you register with official personnel. - Take your pets with you, know what shelters allow pets. - Don't panic, drive slowly and arrive safely at your destination.